 The Nutcracker first came to Chicago in much the same way as it did to the rest of the country: in excerpts performed by the touring Ballet Russe de Monte Carlo, which was the first company to perform the ballet in America.
 (Tchaikovsky’s score had already received plenty of hearings, as the suite drawn from the ballet was a popular programming choice for orchestras.)

 This was a time when Chicago hosted three touring ballet companies for major residencies in one year; the Ballet Russe de Monte Carlo alone had an eleven-day, fifteen-performance engagement at the end of 1940.
-During that residency, on December 26, they gave the Chicago premiere of The Nutcracker at a benefit in the Auditorium Theatre for the Church Mission of Help.
+During that residency, on December 26, they gave the Chicago premiere of excerpts from The Nutcracker at a benefit in the Auditorium Theatre for the Church Mission of Help.
 The Ballet Russe de Monte Carlo returned to Chicago every year for the next two decades, often bringing the beloved Nutcracker.

 So by the time New York City Ballet (NYCB) came to Chicago in spring of 1956 with a full-length production of The Nutcracker (returning with it in 1957), Chicagoans were probably familiar with the holiday chestnut.
 (Chicago was a favorite city of NYCB: their first performance outside New York was here, in 1951.)
 Their production, choreographed by George Balanchine, popularized the ballet across the country the next year, when it was broadcast live by CBS on Christmas Day.
 But Chicagoans were amongst the first to see it, at the Civic Opera House.